amal945/machine_test_firebase_mock_api/README.md

 # 🛒 Flutter E-Commerce Application

-A functional Flutter-based e-commerce application with modern UI with Animations,GetX state management, and Firebase integration.
+A functional Flutter-based e-commerce application with modern UI with Animations,GetX state management, and Firebase integration for Login,MOKE API For Products(Http).

 ## 📌 Features
 - 🛍️ Product Listings